Grant Program for Faculty Research or Teaching in Germany

-To apply, please complete the Application for Faculty Research or Teaching in Germany (Application Form) Include with the application an estimated budget detailing all expected costs and specifying the amount requested from EUCE/ESC.
+To apply, please complete the Application for Faculty Research or Teaching in Germany on Submittable.
+You will need to upload an estimated budget detailing all expected costs and specifying the amount requested from ESC.
 Faculty applying for research should include a description of the project of no more than five pages.
+The description should include a section detailing how these funds will be used to advance the project.
 People applying for teaching time should provide a description of the course(s) to be taught, syllabi if available, and a copy of the invitation from the institution(s) where the course(s) will be taught.
-Please also include a current curriculum vitae.
+Please also upload a current curriculum vitae.

 Grantees will be asked to submit a final report explaining the use of the funds and the outcomes of the supported activity.
 They may also be asked to write a short article for the ESC newsletter.

-Please contact Allyson Delnore, ESC Associate Director, for further information at email@example.com.
+Please contact Pawel Lewicki, ESC Associate Director, for further information about eligibility at email@example.com.

 For questions about the application process, please contact Ingrid Gomez-O'Toole, Activities, Events, and Partnerships Coordinator at firstname.lastname@example.org.